U.S. banks are deploying AI to monitor customers and workers in a tech rebound | ExBulletin

 He said the system that detected wanderings so that staff could activate sirens and strobe lights helped increase ATM use and reduce vandalism in some banks.
 Companies didn’t want to get rid of people looking for shelter, but they felt they needed this to make ATMs safe and accessible, Crow said.

-Bank branches are using computer vision to detect suspicious external activity, according to Dominguez of City National Bank.
+Bank branches are using computer vision to detect suspicious outside activity, according to Dominguez of City Nationals.

-Bank of America Corporation (BAC.N) purchased an “iCVR” camera that was sold at the time to help organizations reduce wandering in ATM lobbies, according to 2010 and 2011 sales records reviewed by Reuters.
-Did.
+Bank of America Corporation purchased the iCVR camera, according to 2010 and 2011 sales records reviewed by Reuters.
+It was then sold as helping organizations reduce wandering in ATM lobbies.
 Bank of America said it no longer uses iCVR technology.

 Interest in computer vision for Charlotte-based banks in North Carolina has not diminished.
 According to a record of presentations seen by Reuters and attendees, the official met AnyVision many times in 2019.
 That includes a September meeting showing how startups can identify the faces of Bank of America executives.

-“We are constantly looking at potential new technology solutions on the market,” the bank said.
+Banks said they are constantly looking at potential new technology solutions on the market.

+Report by Palais Dave and Jeffrey Dustin in San Francisco.
+Additional reports by Anna Irella and Imani Moise.
+Edited by Jonathan Weber and Lisa Shumaker

 What Are The Main Benefits Of Comparing Car Insurance Quotes Online